How does CCSI support Community Schools?

 - A full-time, on-site Community Schools Coordinator who partners with the principal to coordinate all the non-academic components of the Community School initiative, including communication with a broad array of stakeholders, developing the structures to enhance and sustain on-site services and supports, and facilitating linkages for case-specific needs

 - Staff support for the school’s Community Engagement Team and its 7 active workgroups, which bring together school-based staff, parents, students and community partners to develop strategies to identify assets and address needs in priority areas including: adult education/ workforce development, health and wellness, social services, parent / family engagement, community engagement, youth development, and early childhood education

 - Specialized training / implementation support to strengthen practice in key areas such as trauma responsiveness and identifying community assets, strengths and resources

 As a school in receivership, School 17 must meet specific performance targets related to both safety and academic performance.
-Progress has been encouraging - and must continue.
-Check back on this page for updates as these data become available.
+In 2018, School 17 showed improvement on 83% of their metrics for NYSED, pulling them out of receivership for the 2019/20 school year.

 Support for CCSI’s work at School 17 is provided by the Rochester City School District and the Farash Foundation